csbanon/pdc-model/README.md

-# Accounting for Changes in Existing Connections in the Preferential Deletion Model for Web-Like Networks
+# Preferential Deletion Model with Changes in Existing Connections (PDCModel)